ajwallacemusic/geetarz-blog/src/pages/index.md

 templateKey: index-page
 image: /img/blog-index.jpg
 imagetext:
-  backgroundcolor: red
+  backgroundcolor: transparent
-  text: Great coffee with a kick
+  text: Great coffee with a kick and a punch and some more stuff.
 description: Test
 intro:
   blurbs: